How and Why Stories

 - Tell the students they will listen to a story about why an animal is the way it is.
 Allow them to make predictions about the story.

-- Tell the students that this style of storytelling is called "how and why" and that the stories are not factual.
+- Tell the students that this style of storytelling is called "how and why" and that the stories are not factual, or filled with facts.

 - Play the How the Camel Got His Hump interactive story.

-- Tell your students that they are going to use their imaginations to write their own story about why an animal is unusual.
+- Tell your students that they are going to use their imaginations to write a class story about why an animal is unusual.

 - Ask your students to give you ideas of animals whose characteristics they could write about.

 - Write their ideas on the white board.
-Possible ideas include: elephant (long trunk), skunk (smelly), and giraffe (long neck).
+Possible ideas and details include: elephant (long trunk), skunk (smelly), and giraffe (long neck).

 - Ask your students to decide which they would like to write about.